markvanderloo/lumberjack/pkg/README.md

 read.csv("mydata_simple.csv")
 ```

-Every aspact of the logging process can be customized, including
+Every aspect of the logging process can be customized, including
 output file locations and the logger.